-- Policy 6.A.1.
-During the permit review process, require compliance with Cal -Fire's, formerly the California Department of Forestry (CDF), timber harvesting regulations for private lands. - Policy 6.A.2.
+Policy 6.A.1.
+During the permit review process, require compliance with Cal Fire's timber harvesting regulations for private lands.

+Policy 6.A.2.
 Require the removal of all non-native trees from wetlands, riparian corridors, and adjacent upland buffers, except large roadside and fencerow trees (typically exceeding 24 inches in diameter) due to their value as aesthetic resources.